CodeupClassroom/redwood_web_exercises/README.md

        message
     * `git log` To see a list with all the commits, including your most recent one
     * `git push origin master` Send your changes to Github

+More commands

+* `git fetch` Git download.
+Downloads changes from the remote without aplying them to mty local repo
+* `git stash` Saves Work in Progress, is similar to commit (temporary save)
+* `git stash list` Shows all the code tha has been stashed

 ## HTML Notes